 3.3 Data Frame

-So far, we have learned vectors (Chapter 2), matrices (Section 3.1), and arrays (Section 3.2).
-The three different object types share an important features: they all consist of elements of the same type, namely numeric, character, or logical.
+So far, we have learned atomic vectors (Chapter 2), matrices (Section 3.1), and arrays (Section 3.2).
+Regardless of their dimensionality, the three different object types share an important features: they all contain elements of the same type (i.e., numeric, character, or logical).
 In real applications, it is common to have mixed variable types.
-To accommodate this, let’s introduce a new object type, namely the data frame.
+To accommodate this, let’s introduce a new two-dimensional object type: data frame.

 3.3.1 Introduction to Data Frames

-To create a data frame, you can use the data.frame() function with a collection of vectors of the same length.
+To create a data frame, you can use the data.frame() function to combine several vectors of the same length into a single object.
 Let’s see an example of some health conditions of a sheep and a pig over the years 2019, 2020 and 2021.

 year <- rep(2019:2021, 2)